 Technology resources and procedures for the law office.
 Includes types of hardware and software in addition to office security.
 Also covers paperless office and electronic research procedures as well as use of trial presentation software.
-Prerequisites: PAR104.
+Prerequisites: PAR104 and formal admission to the Paralegal program.
+BPC110 or CIS105 recommended.